FAQs

 A career highlight of mine has been developing a more inclusive and diverse tone of voice for Calvin Klein.

-For me, it’s important that I work for brands that offer a platform to voices that are rarely heard or often misrepresented.
+My bar: brands that platform all voices, especially those that are rarely heard or often misrepresented.

 TONE OF VOICE.